 In Colossians 1, Paul reveals that the Father created both the physical and spiritual realms through his Son, Jesus Christ.
+He writes,

-He writes, visible and invisible, whether thrones or dominions or rulers or authorities-all things were created through him and for him.
+For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities-all things were created through him and for him.
 And he is before all things, and in him all things hold together. (v.16-17)